1 Admire the German architecture in the quirky coastal town of Lüderitz

 14 Stargaze in NamibRand, Africa’s first Dark-Sky Reserve

 The largest private reserve in the country, the NamibRand covers 172,000 square kilometres of the most beautiful and spectacular scenery in the Namib Desert.
-Here mountains plunge down to endless grassy plains and red vegetated dunes.
+Here mountains plunge down to endless grassy plains and red-vegetated dunes.
 It is home to Namibian favourites like the gemsbok and black rhino.
-There are only a handful of stunning lodges and tented camps and visitor numbers are kept low (equating to one bed per 1000 hectares) to keep tourism to a minimum in this special wilderness.
-The NamibRand is Africa’s first International Dark-Sky Reserve and, because of its exceptional quality of starry nights and a minimum of artificial light, it’s one of the best places in Namibia to stargaze.
+There are only a handful of stunning lodges and tented camps, and visitor numbers are kept low (equating to one bed per 1000 hectares) to keep tourism to a minimum in this special wilderness.
+The NamibRand is Africa’s first International Dark-Sky Reserve.
+Because of its exceptional quality of starry nights and a minimum of artificial light, it’s one of the best places in Namibia to stargaze.
 Sossusvlei Desert Lodge has its own observatory and state-of-the-art telescope, while the Wolwedans lodges and Tok-Tokkie Trails have guides trained in astronomy.

 15 Weird and wonderful plants

-Evolved to adapt to the harshest of conditions, Namibia has some of the world’s rarest and most interesting flora.
+Evolved to adapt to the harshest of conditions, Namibia has some of the world’s rarest and most exciting flora.
 But the most famous and peculiar of all – the welwitschia and the kokerboom – are tourist attractions in their own right.
 The low-growing welwitschia survives on moisture condensed from fog and enjoys a staggeringly long lifespan.
-What is considered to be the oldest, at around 1500 years, can be seen on the Welwitschia Drive from Swakopmund.
-The kokerboom or ‘quiver tree’ (the San used the branches as arrows), is in fact not a tree, but a giant aloe with a razor-sharp scaly bark and bright canary-yellow flowers that bloom in winter.
+At around 1500 years, what is considered the oldest can be seen on Welwitschia Drive from Swakopmund?
+The kokerboom, or ‘quiver tree’ (the San used the branches as arrows), is, in fact, not a tree, but a giant aloe with a razor-sharp scaly bark and bright canary-yellow flowers that bloom in winter.

 16 Go bird watching in the parks and rivers of the Zambezi Region (Caprivi)

-• All the attractions in the region are on or off the B8, between Katima Mulilo and Rundu.
+• All the regional attractions are on or off the B8, between Katima Mulilo and Rundu.

-Namibia is ‘cheetah country’ and home to one third of the world’s entire population.
-Almost all live outside conservation areas and come under threat when they prey on livestock.
-A visit to the Cheetah Conservation Fund or the Africat Foundation’s guest farm, Okonjima, is a great opportunity to get close to cheetah.
+Namibia is a ‘cheetah country’ home to one-third of the world’s population.
+Almost all live outside conservation areas and are threatened when they prey on livestock.
+A visit to the Cheetah Conservation Fund or the Africat Foundation’s guest farm, Okonjima, is an excellent opportunity to get close to the cheetah.
 Both provide a sanctuary for cats that become pests and advise farmers how to avoid conflict in the first place.
 The Cheetah Conservation Fund has a guesthouse.
-Okonjima has a range of accomodation from camp sites to luxury private villas.
+Okonjima has a range of accommodations, from campsites to luxury private villas.

 18 Go on a tour of Katutura, Windhoek’s lively former township

 Created in the late 1950s, when South-West Africa was under South African control, Katutura was Windhoek’s ‘black township’.
-It was further divided along ethnic lines with the Damara, Herero, Owambo and other groups separated into districts with names such as Soweto, Havana and Babylon.
+It was further divided along ethnic lines, with the Damara, Herero, Owambo and other groups separated into Soweto, Havana and Babylon districts.
 After the Group Areas Act was scrapped in the 1980s, many chose to remain, as Katutura had grown into a regular suburb of Windhoek with real homes and communities.
 Today it’s a culturally rich part of the city and home to around 200,000 people.
-Day tours visit the busy Soweto Market with its hairdressers, tailors and barbecue stalls; lively Eveline Street with its plethora of shebeens and mobile phone kiosks; and Penduka where Katutura women produce and sell superb handicrafts.
+Day tours visit the busy Soweto Market with its hairdressers, tailors and barbecue stalls; lively Eveline Street with its plethora of shebeens and mobile phone kiosks; and Penduka, where Katutura women produce and sell superb handicrafts.

 19 Admire the vast and blindingly-white Etosha Pan

 The 120km-long and 72km-wide Etosha Pan is the central feature of Namibia’s largest national park.
-This huge depression is a startling expanse of white clay mud that splits into hexagonal shapes as it dries and cracks.
+This massive depression is a startling expanse of white clay mud that splits into hexagonal shapes as it dries and cracks.
 Indeed, ‘Etosha’ is an Oshindonga word for ‘great white place’.
-During summers of exceptional rainfall it becomes a lake, but there is seldom more than a thin sheet of water covering it.
-Along the southern fringe, the network of tracks offer exceptional views of this remarkable natural feature that is so vast it can be seen from space.
-Shimmering with mirages and dotted with spiralling dust devils, seeing animals pace across this surreal landscape makes Etosha special.
+During summers of exceptional rainfall, it becomes a lake, but there is seldom more than a thin sheet of water covering it.
+Along the southern fringe, the network of tracks offers exceptional views of this remarkable natural feature that is so vast it can be seen from space.
+Shimmering with mirages and dotted with spiralling dust devils, seeing animals pace across this surreal landscape makes Etosha unique.

-20 Eat at NICE restaurant in Windhoek, where the top chefs of tomorrow train
+20 Eat at a NICE restaurant in Windhoek, where the top chefs of tomorrow train

-21 Stare over the edge of Africa’s greatest canyon, Fish River
+21 Stare over the edge of Africa’s grandest canyon, Fish River

-The highlight of the deep south, the spectacular Fish River Canyon is a huge gash in the earth – 160km long, up to 27km wide and 550m deep.
+The highlight of the deep south, the spectacular Fish River Canyon, is a massive gash in the earth – 160km long, up to 27km wide and 550m deep.
 Its towering rock faces and deep ravines were formed by water erosion from the meandering Fish River.
 Today it falls within the Ai-Ais/Richtersveld Transfrontier Park that straddles Namibia and South Africa.
-The best place to take in the jaw-dropping views is from the observation point at Hobas, before driving south to the base of the canyon to the hot spring resort at Ai-Ais.
-Alternatively, for the fit and the adventurous, there is the four-day, 85km Fish River Hiking Trail.
+The best place to take in the jaw-dropping views is from the observation point at Hobas before driving south to the canyon base to the hot spring resort at Ai-Ais.
+Alternatively, there is the four-day 85km Fish River Hiking Trail for the fit and the adventurous.
 You can hire a mule to carry your pack.

 22 Visit Okahandja on the annual Herero festival on Maharero Day

-During the German-Herero War of 1904-1907 General Lothar von Trotha and his infamous Vernichtungsbefehl (‘extermination order’) almost entirely destroyed the Herero population.
+During the German-Herero War of 1904-1907, General Lothar von Trotha and his infamous Vernichtungsbefehl (‘extermination order’) almost entirely destroyed the Herero population.
 After a pitched battle on the Waterberg Plateau, Chief Samuel Maherero led many of his people into exile in neighbouring Bechuanaland (now Botswana).
-These historical events are remembered on 26 August – Maherero Day – the day in 1923 when the body of the chief was returned and reburied in Okahandja alongside his ancestors.
-For the Herero it’s both a solemn occasion and a celebration of their culture.
+These historical events are remembered on 26 August – Maherero Day – 1923, when the chief’s body was returned and reburied in Okahandja alongside his ancestors.
+For the Herero, it’s a solemn occasion and a celebration of their culture.
 Visitors are most welcome to enjoy the colourful procession through the streets of Okahandja, for which the men wear military uniforms and the women voluminous Victorian bustled dresses and headdresses twisted into two points, symbolising cattle horns.

 23 Canoe lazily down the Orange River

-A wonderful way to unwind after the rigours of the road is to take a relaxing canoe trip on the Orange River.
-These typically take between four and six days and cover 60-90km, but they aren’t too physically challenging and children over the age of six can join.
-From the river bases just west of the Noordoewer–Vioolsdrif border post, paddle first through the irrigated strip of riverbank, where grapes, mangoes and dates are grown, and then into the stark, stony and eerily beautiful Ai-Ais Richtersveld Transfrontier Park.
-Nights are spent sleeping under the stars in a ‘bush camp’, or you can lay out a sleeping bag on a sandbank.
+A fantastic way to unwind after the rigours of the road is to take a relaxing canoe trip on the Orange River.
+These typically take between four and six days and cover 60-90km, but they aren’t too physically challenging, and children over the age of six can join from the river bases just west of the Noordoewer–Vioolsdrif border post, paddle first through the irrigated strip of the riverbank, where grapes, mangoes and dates are grown, and then into the stark, stony and eerily beautiful Ai-Ais Richtersveld Transfrontier Park.
+Nights are spent sleeping under the stars in a ‘bush camp’, or you can lay a sleeping bag on a sandbank.
 Meals are prepared over a campfire.

 24 See ancient rock art at Twyfelfontein